Floodplain: Flood control

 Excluding famines and epidemics, some of the worst natural disasters in history (measured by fatalities) have been river floods, particularly in the Yellow River in China – see list of deadliest floods.
-The worst of these, and the worst natural disaster (excluding famine and epidemics) were the 1931 China floods, estimated to have killed millions.
-This had been preceded by the 1887 Yellow River flood, which killed around one million people, and is the second-worst natural disaster in history.
+The worst of these, and the worst natural disaster (excluding famine and epidemics), was the 1931 China floods, estimated to have killed millions.
+This had been preceded by the 1887 Yellow River flood, which killed around one million people and is the second-worst natural disaster in history.

-The extent of floodplain inundation depends in part on the flood magnitude, defined by the return period.
+The extent of floodplain inundation depends partly on flood magnitude, defined by the return period.

-In the United States the Federal Emergency Management Agency (FEMA) manages the National Flood Insurance Program (NFIP).
-The NFIP offers insurance to properties located within a flood prone area, as defined by the Flood Insurance Rate Map (FIRM), which depicts various flood risks for a community.
-The FIRM typically focuses on delineation of the 100-year flood inundation area, also known within the NFIP as the Special Flood Hazard Area.
+In the United States, the Federal Emergency Management Agency (FEMA) manages the National Flood Insurance Program (NFIP).
+The NFIP offers insurance to properties located within a flood-prone area, as defined by the Flood Insurance Rate Map (FIRM), which depicts various flood risks for a community.
+The FIRM typically focuses on the delineation of the 100-year flood inundation area, also known within the NFIP as the Special Flood Hazard Area.

 Where a detailed study of a waterway has been done, the 100-year floodplain will also include the floodway, the critical portion of the floodplain which includes the stream channel and any adjacent areas that must be kept free of encroachments that might block flood flows or restrict storage of flood waters.
-Another commonly encountered term is the Special Flood Hazard Area, which is any area subject to inundation by the 100-year flood.
+Another commonly encountered term is the Special Flood Hazard Area, which is any area subject to inundation by a 100-year flood.
 A problem is that any alteration of the watershed upstream of the point in question can potentially affect the ability of the watershed to handle water, and thus potentially affects the levels of the periodic floods.
-A large shopping center and parking lot, for example, may raise the levels of the 5-year, 100-year, and other floods, but the maps are rarely adjusted, and are frequently rendered obsolete by subsequent development.
+A large shopping center and parking lot, for example, may raise the levels of 5-year, 100-year, and other floods, but the maps are rarely adjusted and are frequently rendered obsolete by subsequent development.